Glyphack/Glyphack/content/blog/huec/index.md

 Then, connect the phone to the computer.
 Start using the Philips Hue app, and you will see the packets being sent or received.

-After setting up the tools I checked what is happening when the app connects to the light.
+After setting up the tools I checked what was happening when the app connects to the light.
 The logs looked like this:

 ```text